V-Sekai/manuals/decisions/20211113-learn-how-to-scale-v-sekai-using-bots-and-multipliers.md

-# Learn how to scale V-Sekai using bots and multipliers
+# Proposed: Learn how to scale V-Sekai using bots and multipliers

 - Status: proposed <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,